conda/conda-package-handling/news/miscellaneous_fixes.rst

 * Fix #71, larger directories fail to extract using libarchive
 * When testing that exceptions are raised or archives containing abs paths, first check that such a "broken" archive was created during test setup... otherwise skip the test.
 * api.create now raises an error correctly if archive creation failed or extension is not supported.
-* Travis CI issue now resolved (pytest from outside conda env was being used)
+* Travis CI issue now resolved, mock added as dependency for conda test environments and system dependencies

 Deprecations:
 -------------